codehub-learn/development-environment-setup/xUnit.md

 # How to set up your PC for xUnit Lessons#
-## Here are the development tools required to enable you to start coding on C#.
+## Here are the development tools required to enable you to start coding on C# and testing with xUnit.

 #### .NET Development Tools
 * [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/) (Or higher)